Slackadays/Hajime/README.md

 Until now, advanced server startup scripts were made with unintelligible systemd services or Bash programs.
 Hajime changes all this.
 It is programmed enntirely in C++ and can actively monitor a server!

 # Requirements
 There are several prerequisites as of this writing.
 You'll need a Linux, or at least POSIX-compliant, system.
-To use a precompiled binary, an ARM device such as a Raspberry Pi is needed.
 Hajime was designed to be used with servers that have all server info on an external mass storage device such as a USB flash drive, although this feature is now optional.
+Your system will also need to be 64-bit x86 or ARM.

 # What's up With That Name?
 "Hajime" is just "begin" in Japanese.
 I know this because I hear it a lot when practicing judo.